comunikatormiui/online_shopping_project/README.md

 * user3@sfu.ca		password
 * user4@sfu.ca		password

-A note: currently the github signup/login is not working

 Our default/preferred web browser to run our application is Chrome.

+In order to get complete map functionality geolocation must be available and enabled.

+Known Errors:

+- currently the github signup/login is not working
+- Using the search bar while on the chat page causes an error